- Lecturer, Science Policy Research Unit (SPRU), University of Sussex

-Dr Rob Byrne is a lecturer in the Science Policy Research Unit (SPRU) at the University of Sussex.
+Dr. Rob Byrne is a Lecturer in the Science Policy Research Unit (SPRU) at the University of Sussex.
 He convenes the Energy and Climate Change work of the Social, Technological and Environmental Pathways to Sustainability (STEPS) Centre, a collaboration between SPRU and the Institute of Development Studies, also at the University of Sussex.

 Rob has also worked on other low carbon development research, including low carbon industrialisation in China.
-Rob is interested in how to harness low carbon technologies to achieve development goals, and what national and international policies can do to this end.
+He is interested in how to harness low carbon technologies to achieve development goals, and what national and international policies can do to this end.
 In this regard, he has consulted for various bilateral and multilateral donors.

-Rob’s first degree was in Engineering Design and Appropriate Technology from the University of Warwick in Coventry, UK.
+Rob’s received his Bachelor degree in Engineering Design and Appropriate Technology, from the University of Warwick.
 As an engineer, Rob worked at the Centre for Alternative Technology in Wales, at the Rural Industries Innovation Centre in Botswana and for a Maasai NGO in Tanzania.
 Altogether, Rob has lived and worked for over five years in African countries.
 In Tanzania, he was a founding member of what is now the Tanzanian Renewable Energy Association.

 In 2004, Rob began his Master’s and PhD training at SPRU, graduating in 2011.